 The law requires a series of procedures to be followed by a school district when assessing students who are thought to be mentally gifted.
 Parents have the right to be partners with the school staff in all aspects of that process from the evaluation to the decision over which programs, services and placement procedures are appropriate to meet their child’s needs.
 The procedure involves a screening process, Gifted Multidisciplinary Evaluation (GMDE), Gifted Individualized Education Program (GIEP), if appropriate, and Notice of Recommended Assignment (NORA).

 Members of a Gifted Multidisciplinary Evaluation team (GMDT) includes parent(s)/ guardian(s), current teacher(s), certified school psychologist, and may include persons familiar with the student’s educational performance, and/or cultural background.
 Referrals for a gifted evaluation may be made by parents/guardians or teachers.
 Parental requests must be in writing and are limited to one per school term.requests should be submitted to the building principal.

 The School District of Haverford Township’s gifted programming is intended for children with very superior cognitive abilities who need more than the general education curriculum provides.
 Children can be assessed for gifted eligibility upon entrance to kindergarten.
-All of our students are screened for possible gifted eligibility in second grade, but a student can be referred to the Gifted Child Study Team in any grade by an administrator, parent, teacher, or by self referral.
+All of our students are screened for possible gifted eligibility in elementary school, but a student can be referred to the Gifted Child Study Team in any grade by an administrator, parent, teacher, or by self referral.